Day 1: Prepare the Paperwork

 Day 14: Contact Me so We Can Talk

 If we haven’t already met, today is the day.
 I can list your home for sale within 24 hours, but typically I would like around two weeks to schedule photos, measurements and prepare the marketing plan.
-I will also arrange, if you want, for a pre-listing home inspection to be done so we have a checklist of items that we can either work on ahead of listing to obtain top dollar or to assist us with pricing and negotiations.
+I will also arrange, if you wish, for a pre-listing home inspection of your home to be done so we have a checklist of items that we can either work on ahead of listing to obtain top dollar or to assist us with pricing and negotiations.
 Drop me a line here.

 Day 15: Make an Extra Set of Keys